Young Woman at a Window

 Young Woman at a Window is a 1925 oil on paper realist work by Salvador Dalí, produced in his youth.
 It shows the painter's sister Ana Maria, seen from behind in front of a window at Cadaqués.
 It is now in the Museo Reina Sofía, in Madrid.

+It seems to be inspired by Caspar David Friedrich's Woman at a Window.
+It is an example of Rückenfigur.